 - No deal scenario: the UK leaves the EU without the Proposed Deal (or any other deal) having been approved; and

-- No Brexit scenario: the UK does not leave the EU on the Exit Date (for example, the two year period under Article 50 is extended or a second referendum overturns the earlier vote);
+- No Brexit scenario: the UK does not leave the EU on the Exit Date (for example, the Article 50 notice period is extended once again or a second referendum overturns the earlier vote);

 Against that uncertainty, our immediate takeaways for businesses are as follows:

-- Continue with GDPR projects through to completion, as an organisation which is compliant pre-Brexit is likely to be compliant post-Brexit (irrespective of the shape that Brexit takes).
+- Maintain GDPR compliance, as an organisation which is compliant pre-Brexit is likely to be compliant post-Brexit (irrespective of the shape that Brexit takes).

 - Update agreements to ensure that the data protection provisions allow for the transfer to, and the processing of personal data within, the UK as a matter of contract.
 (Typical data protection clauses will impose restrictions on the transfer of data outside the EEA, and we have seen examples of these which would even restrict sharing of personal data within the UK.)